zodern/mup-aws-beanstalk/docs/index.md

 Then run `mup deploy`.

 You can now replace the policies you added with their read only equivilents: `AWSCloudTrailReadOnlyAccess`, `CloudWatchEventsReadOnlyAccess`, `IAMReadOnlyAccess`, and `AmazonSSMReadOnlyAccess`.

+## Meteor Shell and Debug

+To help with debugging issues that happen in production mup-aws-beanstalk provides two commands:

+1) `mup beanstalk shell` to open a production Meteor shell.
+This is the same shell you get with `meteor shell`, but connected to your app running in Elastic Beanstalk.
+Your app must use the [`qualia:prod-shell`](https://github.com/qualialabs/prod-shell) or equivalent package
+2) `mup beanstalk debug` to allow connecting your local Node developer tools to the app running in production

+Both require the IAM user to have the `EC2InstanceConnect` policy.

 ## Upgrading to Amazon Linux 2